stephencweiss/stephencharlesweiss.com/content/blog/2019-04-14/pomodori-and-deep-work.md

 It took me a few days to actually add an intention for my pomodori, but since doing it, I’ve found them to be even more motivating.
 I _really_ want to finish the task in that 25 minutes - even though I know that I could just do another one after the break.

-The final point here is that Mani has a “pomodoro challenge” he talked about - 200 minutes of pomodori before noon.
-That’s “just” eight pomodori.
+The final point here is that Mani has a "pomodoro challenge" he talked about - 200 minutes of pomodori before noon.
+That’s "just" eight pomodori.
 With breaks, it would mean you need to start around 7am in order to hit it.
 I didn’t.
 But, I did consistently hit a goal of 10 / day this week.
 We’ll see if I keep it going, but so far, am a big fan of how it keeps me focused and engaged.